phnx-im/docs/src/spec.md

 # Specification (Draft)

+TODO: Create a (sub?) chapter that contains a high-high level overview over how the homeserver generally works.
+The overview should be somewhat accessible to non-technical readers and ideally contain images explaining functionality and message flow.

+TODO: Not sure if we want to do this right away, but we might want to separate the protocol parts from the implementation-specific parts.
+For example, timestamps and expiration dates should probably be mostly implementation considerations.

+TODO: We need a name for this protocol.

 This section contains a draft of the MLS homeserver specification.
 It is currently a rough sketch, but the goal is for it to fulfill the [functional requirements](./functional_requirements.md) and be the target for analysis via the [threat model](./threat_model.md).

 The specification is split into subsections according to the modular structure of the homeserver.
 In particular, the specification covers the following modules.